jazzband/django-oauth-toolkit/docs/resource_server.rst

 Setup the Authentication Server
 -------------------------------
-Setup the :term:`Authentication Server` as described in the :ref:`tutorial`.
+Setup the :term:`Authorization Server` as described in the :doc:`tutorial/tutorial`.
 Create a OAuth2 access token for the :term:`Resource Server` and add the ``introspection``-Scope to the settings.